 - Kohaku – white body with red parts;

-- Koromo - white body with blue or black scales, over reddish patterns;
+- koromo – white body with bluish or black scales, over reddish patterns;

-- Kumonryu – white body with patterns and details in black;
+- Kumonryu – white body with black patterns and details;

-- Ogon – Solid and standard color throughout the body;
+- Ogon – Solid color and pattern throughout the body;

 - Sanke – white body with red and black details, with no black on the head;

-- Showa - black body with white and red body patterns;
+- showa – black body with patterns throughout the body in white and red;

-- Shusui – white body with blue scales on the dorsal and the bottom reddish;
+- Shusui – white body with blue scales on the back and reddish underside;

 These fish should only be raised in large ponds or farms.
-To stay healthy, good water quality is required.
+To stay healthy, you need good water quality.
 Filtration systems must be used to maintain this water.
-A well-kept koi has a life expectancy of around 50 to 70 years.
+A well-groomed koi has a life expectancy of around 50 to 70 years.
 But, there are reports of Koi fish over 200 years old.

 The legends and references of the carp

-According to legend, the kois should reach the source of the Huang Ho River, which was high on a mountain.
-The kois needed to swim through valleys full of currents and waterfalls and waterfalls.
-The legend continues that, the carp that managed to overcome all difficulties and reached the top would become a Dragon.
+According to legend, the koi had to reach the source of the Huang Ho River that was on top of a mountain.
+The koi had to swim through valleys filled with streams and waterfalls and cascades.
+The legend continues that the carp that managed to overcome all the difficulties and reach the top would become a Dragon.

-Because of such a legend, the kois rising usually represent strength, courage and determination to achieve goals and overcome difficulties.
-In the meantime, the carp coming down means goals that have been achieved or accomplished.
-Such symbols and meanings are often depicted in the form of tattoos.
+Because of such a legend, koi rising usually represent strength, courage and determination to achieve goals and overcome difficulties.
+Meanwhile, carp descending signify goals that have been achieved or accomplished.
+Such symbols and meanings are often portrayed in the form of tattoos.

-If you've watched pokemon or played a game in this franchise, maybe you know the pokemon called Magikarp.
+if you already watched pokemon or played any game of this franchise, maybe you know the pokemon called magikarp.
 This pokemon is inspired by a carp and its legend.
-Initially he is very weak, but as he evolves he becomes a big and strong dragon called Gyarados.
+Initially he is quite weak, but as he evolves, he becomes a large and strong dragon called Gyarados.
 This is a clear reference to the legend of the Koi fish.

-Did you already know the origin story or the legend of the Koi fish?
-Tell us in the comments and share with friends.
+Did you already know the origin story or legend of Koi fish?
+Tell us in the comments and share with your friends.